-Along with this, in 2015, North Dakota enjoyed the second lowest unemployment rate in the nation, at 3.1 percent, according to the U.S. Department of Labor.
-Burgeoning businesses spells opportunity for HR professionals, since all businesses need HR professionals to plan, direct, and coordinate the organization’s administrative functions.
+Along with this, in 2019, North Dakota enjoyed the second lowest unemployment rate in the nation, at 2.4 percent, according to the U.S. Department of Labor.
+Burgeoning businesses spell opportunity for HR professionals, since all businesses need HR professionals to plan, direct, and coordinate the organization’s administrative functions.

 - Sanford Health Hospital